AccountForCommits/SlimeVR-Tracker-PicoW/README.md

-# SlimeVR Tracker firmware for ESP
+# SlimeVR Tracker firmware for the Pico W.

-Firmware for ESP8266 / ESP32 microcontrollers and different IMU sensors to use them as a vive-like trackers in VR.
+Firmware for the Pico W board and different IMU sensors to use them as a vive-like trackers in VR.
+###### should also build on all the other boards, I think.

 Requires [SlimeVR Server](https://github.com/SlimeVR/SlimeVR-Server) to work with SteamVR and resolve pose.
 Should be compatible with [owoTrack](https://github.com/abb128/owo-track-driver), but is not guaranteed.